mapninja/Earthsys144/week01/01_TURN_IN_create_an_aoi_with_geojson_io.md

 The requirement is that the relocated rectangle is **at least as large as the Stanford campus box** you just drew.
 You may make it larger.

-### Option A: Move the Existing Rectangle (Recommended)

-1. Select your rectangle with the Select tool (`1`).
-2. Navigate the map to your chosen location (pan while holding `Space` and dragging, or use search).
-3. Once the map is centered on your target location, hold **`Space`** and drag the selected rectangle to move it to the new location.

-> **Note:** If moving the feature is awkward at your current zoom level, try using Option B instead.

-### Option B: Delete and Redraw
+### Delete and Redraw

 1. Right-click the rectangle in the feature list or on the map and choose **Delete**.
 2. Navigate to your chosen location using the search bar.
-3. Press `5` to activate the rectangle tool and draw a new rectangle of at least the same size.
+3. Activate the rectangle tool and draw a new rectangle of at least the same size.

 ---